-Mike traveled to Buenos Aires in 2011.
+Mike traveled to Buenos Aires a little while back.
 These are excerpts from

 the journal he kept while there…

 It’s 9:45 on a Sunday morning in November, and Buenos Aires is a ghost town.
 Guess this can be expected when everyone stays out until 5 am, which apparently is the norm on a Saturday night.

 I’m sitting a cafe right out of what I imagined Buenos Aires to be… and when the friendly waitress walks over, I’m reminded for the fifth time in five straight encounters: I don’t speak Spanish.
 (It’s as if 15 minutes of Rosetta Stone for a single month isn’t enough to master a language!)
 I order a combination plate without understanding the components.

 It’s ridiculously comfortable out.
 A touch more humid than Los Angeles.
 Blue skies.
 A slight breeze ruffling through the trees overhead.
 My cafe con leche arrives… and it’s fantastic.
 Same goes for the orange juice.
 And then… a ham and cheese sandwich (tostado).
 I will come to find out that many orders result in a sandwich — Buenos Aires loves sandwiches.
 It was just okay.